dannyadkins/anychat/DESIGN.md

 Critical flaw: way way way too many writes and reads, obviously not smart.

 2. Naive approach B: Stream every token back to the client, and only save to DB when the stream is done.

-Critical flaw: if the client disconnects, or the stream is otherwise interrupted, all tokens will be lost.
+- Critical flaw: if the client disconnects, or the stream is otherwise interrupted, all tokens will be lost.
 This happens on real ChatGPT (try refreshing mid-message), and it is infuriating :)

 3. Save to DB after full message.
 If the user disconnects, start putting response tokens in Redis.
 If they reconnect or request, pull from Redis for most recent.

-Cons:
+- Cons:
   - It is unclear how to start re-streaming the new tokens back to the user.
   - If the connection between this service and the model inference service is interrupted, the whole response is moot.
+  - Added bit of complexity

 4. Model inference service saves tokens to Redis directly, using a key for the conversation ID.
 When the user wants to see response, just read from Redis.

-Cons:
+- Cons:
   - TINY BIT slower because we have Redis as a new middle layer, on the order of 10ms.
-- A ton of load on Redis
+  - A ton of load on Redis, much unnecessary.
-- Added bit of complexity

-Pros:
+- Pros:
   - Robust: Ensures all tokens eventually get seen by the user, even if disconnections happen
   - Logic for streaming back is also reusable for the GET /conversations/[conversationId]/current
   - Also allows us to easily stop the user from sending multiple messages in a row (if there are tokens in Redis, return an error)

----

 I settled on `Approach #3`, but need to migrate away from Next API routes first, as they provide no way to tell if a disconnection occurs like in other API frameworks.
 I'm planning on moving to Express or maybe Flask.

 The user sends a request, the API sends a POST to the model, and if the user disconnects, model saves tokens directly to Redis.
 When the user reconnects, the API then reads from Redis and streams back tokens until they are done (either an interval, or a stop token).
 Once they are done, it saves to database.

-I chose `Vercel KV` out of ease, but one downside is that it doesn't use Redis Streams, which would be best for this use case.
+I chose `Vercel KV` out of ease, but one downside is that it doesn't support Redis Streams, which would be best for this use case.
 This task is best suited for a more traditional message queue.

 ### GET /conversations/[conversationId]/history: get the history of a chat

-Simple request to the DB.
 Will paginate in future.
+Once I do, it will use the structure described above: load the leftmost branch first.

 ### GET /conversations/[conversationId]/current: get the current streaming response for a chat